 - Labor Cost

-Using these factors, your appraiser has a standard formula to determine your ARV before you even renovate your home - solely based on your current home and your renovation plans.
+Using these factors, your appraiser has a standard formula to determine your after renovation value before you even get started - solely based on your current home and your upgrade plans.

 How the After Renovation Value (ARV) Works

-Before applying for a renovation loan with any lender, you’ll be required to order an “as-completed” appraisal, which will determine your home’s ARV.
+Before applying for a renovation loan with any lender, you’ll be required to order an “as-completed” appraisal, which will determine your property’s ARV.

 These appraisals are quite different from “as-is” appraisals, where appraisers are just looking at the current condition of the home.

-With “as-completed” appraisals, appraisers are mostly focused on detailed renovation plans and their budget breakdowns, trying to evaluate exactly how much value each portion of the project will add to the home.
+With “as-completed” appraisals, appraisers are mostly focused on detailed renovation plans and their budget breakdowns, trying to evaluate exactly how much value each portion of the project will add value to the property.

 The appraiser will also look at several “comps” of homes that have recently sold in your neighborhood, and compare them to your home to make a judgement.
 These are ideally homes that are similar in age, size and square footage to your home after the renovation.